luontola/tdd-mooc/data/1-tdd.md

 If you get stuck, you may watch [this example screencast](https://www.youtube.com/playlist?list=PLSADDT9dzgRCjVvS13ekPr1KwX_JkDQJM).
 It's based on an older version of the tutorial, so it's in Java instead of JavaScript, but otherwise it's pretty much the same.

+TODO: instructions and steps, translate the tests from https://github.com/luontola/tdd-tetris-tutorial

 **Course artifact:** Git repository with the source code and history of you doing this exercise.

 </tdd-decision>